"If you don't fly first class, your kids will."

 Early childhood memories may be shaping current spending patterns and attitudes

 Why?
-Once you've experienced scarcity and relied on spending as little as possible just to get by, it's hard to shake the mindset—especially if your mental model about finance is shaped during critical developmental periods in childhood.
-This mentality often is attributed to the behavioral finance concept of "loss aversion ."
-"People may not be willing to dip into capital to finance their lifestyle because the pain of losing money and seeing a steadily declining balance may be too great," explains Reed.
+Take for example a set of parents who have lived through the Great Depression and have passed on that scarcity mindset to their children.
+Once you've learned to rely on spending as little as possible just to get by, it's hard to shake the mindset—especially if your mental model about finance is shaped during critical developmental periods in childhood.
+This mentality often is attributed to the behavioral finance concept of "loss aversion."

 Feeling guilty about spending money on yourself in retirement